-16.1.
+17.1.
 Billing and Payment of Capacity Charge.
-LESSEE shall Pay LESSOR on the fifteenth (I 5th) Day of each Month for the prior calendar Month.
+LESSEE shall Pay LESSOR on the fifteenth (15th) Day of each Month for the prior calendar Month.
 LESSEE shall pay by wire transfer but if the fifteenth is a Non-Business day, LESSEE shall so pay on the immediately prior Business day, unless the fifteenth is the first of two or more consecutive Non-Business days, in which case LESSEE shall so pay on the next following Business Day.
-Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Article 11.
+Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Article 12.
 Upon request of either Party, the other shall provide, to the extent it has a legal right of access thereto, a copy of the LESSOR's, Transporter's or operator's allocation statement for the requested period.
 If LESSEE or LESSOR should fail to remit any amounts in full when due, or if any adjustments are made, interest on the unpaid portion shall accrue from the date first due at an interest rate of two percent (2%) over the per annum rate of interest announced as the "Prime Rate" for commercial loans by Citibank, N.A. (or successor).
 In the event that LESSOR and LESSEE are each required to pay an amount in the same Month, then the amounts owed by each Party shall be aggregated and the Parties shall discharge their obligations to pay through netting, in which case the Party owing the greater aggregate amount shall pay to the other Party the difference between the amounts owed.
+[Need to discuss timing from receipt of measurement data to invoice and payment.]

-ARTICLE 17.
+ARTICLE 18.
 MISCELLANEOUS